 \section{Ablations}

-In this section, we provide further details on the U-Net ablation experiment done in Section~\ref{sec:ablation}.
+In this section, we provide further details on the ablation experiments in Section~\ref{sec:ablation}.
 Additional quantitative results using our proposed Chamfer distance and volumetric IoU metrics can be found in Table~\ref{tab: appendix-ablation-3d-recon}.
-We also provide ablations of different sized CryoDRGN~\cite{zhong2021cryodrgn} variants vs CryoHype.
+We also provide ablations of different sized cryoDRGN~\cite{zhong2021cryodrgn} variants vs CryoHype.

-\paragraph{U-Net hypernetwork} We modify our architecture to only condition the INR decoder by concatenation, turning our network into an autodecoder.
+\paragraph{Concatenation ablation} We modify our architecture to only condition the INR decoder by concatenation, turning our network into an autodecoder.
 We do this by removing all linear heads $\texttt{Head}_i$ except one (see Sec~\ref{sec:vit-hypernet}) and modifying the forward pass of the network to apply the single linear head to just the last output token to produce a latent vector $\mathbf{z}$, which is used to condition the decoder by concatenation.

-The U-Net~\cite{ronneberger2015u, buda2019association} encoder for the U-Net ablation takes as input images of shape $[1, D, D]$ and has output shape $[L, D, D]$, where $L$ is the number of layers of the INR and $D=256$ is a multiple of one of the dimensions of the INR's weight matrices and initial features size 144.
+\paragraph{U-Net hypernetwork} The U-Net~\cite{ronneberger2015u, buda2019association} encoder for the U-Net ablation takes as input images of shape $[1, D, D]$ and has output shape $[L, D, D]$, where $L$ is the number of layers of the INR and $D=256$ is a multiple of one of the dimensions of the INR's weight matrices and initial features size 144.
 Since our input originally has shape $[1, 129, 129]$, we reshape the input to size $[1, D, D]$ using interpolation with nearest upsampling.
 We then apply each linear head $\texttt{Head}_i, 1 \le i \le L$ to a channel of the output, transforming $D$ to the correct size for the given layer.
 We then repeat the other dimension as necessary to get the full correct shape.
-The rest of training is unchanged.
+Training is unchanged.

 \paragraph{MLP hypernetwork} We base our MLP hypernetwork architecture on that of Light Field Networks~\cite{sitzmann2021light}, which uses a separate MLP encoder to the generate the weights of each layer.
 We adapt the architecture of \cite{sitzmann2021light} to produce weight tokens instead of directly producing the weights, leaving the rest of the architecture unchanged from the ViT hypernetwork (see Section~\ref{sec:methods}).